softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 In this phase you will implement the shared code that defines the board, pieces, and the rules of chess.
 In later phases you will use the code you create to create a fully playable game.

-The starter code contains defines the classes defined by the following diagram.
+The starter code contains the classes defined by the following diagram.
 However, instead of a full implementation, the methods all simply throw an exception if invoked.
 The classes are found in the `shared/src/main/java/chess` directory.

 ![Class classes](chess-classes.png)